Bahrain - Data Protection Overview

-Processing: Any process or set of processes carried out on personal data through automatic or non-automatic means, including the collection, recording, organisation, classification, storage, adaptation or alteration, retrieval, use or disclosure of such data by transmission, dissemination or otherwise making available, combination, blocking, erasure, or destruction of the information or data.
+Processing: Any process or set of processes carried out on personal data through automatic or non-automatic means, including the collection, recording, organisation, classification, storage, adaptation or alteration, retrieval, use or disclosure of such data by transmission, dissemination or otherwise making available, combining, blocking, erasing, or destroying the information or data.

-Generally, processing personal data is prohibited without the written consent of the data subject unless the processing meets one of the legal requirements for processing listed below:
+Generally, processing personal data is prohibited without the written consent of the data subject unless the processing:

-- necessary for the implementation of a contract to which the data subject is a party;
+- is necessary for the implementation of a contract to which the data subject is a party;

 - occurs at the request of the data subject with a view to concluding a contract;

-- necessary for protecting the vital interests of the data subject; and/or
+- is necessary to protect the vital interests of the data subject; and/or

 The Law does not provide any further details.